quarka-org/docs.quarka.org/docs/developer-manual/index.md

 **Want early access?**

-If you're interested in being an early tester or have specific use cases in mind, we'd love to hear from you.
-Reach out to us through [GitHub Issues](https://github.com/quarka-org) or your preferred support channel.
+If you're interested in being an early tester or have specific use cases in mind, please let us know.
+Join us on [GitHub Issues](https://github.com/quarka-org) or [QA Assistant Meetup](https://www.meetup.com/ja-jp/qa-analytics-meetup/).

 ---

-## A Peek at the Possibilities

-Imagine building:

-- **An AI-powered content assistant** that suggests which topics to write about based on search trends
-- **A custom analytics widget** for your mobile app
-- **Automated A/B testing reports** that email you when results are significant
-- **A conversational interface** where you chat with your analytics
-- **Cross-platform dashboards** that combine QA Assistant data with sales, CRM, or other sources

-The API makes all of this possible — and we can't wait to see what you'll build.

----

 ## Stay Updated

-This section will be regularly updated as development progresses.
+This developer manual will be regularly updated as development progresses.
 Bookmark this page and check back for:

-- API design updates
+- QAL specification updates and best practices
 - Code examples and tutorials
 - Early access announcements
-- Integration guides
+- Integration guides and MCP server information

-The future of analytics is conversational, programmable, and powered by AI.
-The QA Assistant API is how we get there.

-**Questions or ideas?** Share them with the community.
-Your feedback helps shape the API's future.
+**Questions or ideas?** Share them on [GitHub Issues](https://github.com/quarka-org) or [QA Assistant Meetup](https://www.meetup.com/ja-jp/qa-analytics-meetup/).
+Your feedback helps shape the future of data-driven assistance.